Visit Lake Powell, Arizona

 Located on the Colorado River and straddling the border between Utah and Arizona, Lake Powell is a man-made reservoir covering an impressive 186 miles in length and nearly 2,000 miles of shoreline, which is longer than the entire west coast of the United States.
 With 96 major canyons, some of which are 15 to 20 miles long, Lake Powell is the perfect destination for anyone looking for adventure and natural beauty.

 Discover the history and geology of the lake aboard fascinating boat tours, feel the adrenaline rush on your powerboat or personal watercraft, or enjoy an unforgettable sunset dinner cruise while taking in the amazing panoramic views.
-This end of the lake is also home to the impressive Glen Canyon Dam, which is open year-round for tours.
+This end of the lake is also home to the impressive Glen Canyon Dam and Bridge.

 Whether you rent a powerboat, personal watercraft, water skis, wakeboard, paddleboard, tube, or kayak, there’s no shortage of great places to explore on Lake Powell.
 Antelope Canyon is a popular destination for its scenic slot canyon region, but there’s more to explore from the lake!
 Near its confluence with the Colorado River, the canyon widens, and boaters can marvel at the towering walls of sandstone.
 Gunsight Canyon, named for its resemblance to that part of a firearm, offers towering slot walls and sandy beaches perfect for waterskiing, tubing, and wakeboarding.